 B12 deficiency can lead to mouth ulcers; Overgrowth of the fungus Candida albicans within the mouth; In some sensitive people, foods like chocolate, coffee, eggs, cheese, and spicy or acidic foods can provoke enough irritation to form a sore; Helicobacter pylori (the same that causes peptic ulcers and herpes); Autoimmune condition; Toothpaste with fluoride and other chemicals; High levels of toxins in the body; Deficiency of vitamins, minerals, antioxidants; Smoking; Stress or Anxiety; Medications including beta-blockers and pain killers; Hormonal imbalance.

-Good Magnesium such as Citrate powder 200mg twice daily;
+– Magnesium such as Magnesium Citrate powder 200mg twice daily.

 DIET & LIFESTYLE

-Eat especially raw vegetable salads, raw vegetable juices and smoothies; Avoid mentioned above foods, especially refined sugar, dairy, cheese, milk, meat, eggs, chocolate, hot spices except for Cayenne pepper; Drink plenty of clean water and herbal teas, exercise outside.
+Often eat especially raw vegetable salads, raw vegetable juices and smoothies; Avoid or at least reduce refined foods (especially sugar), sweets, dairy, cheese, milk, meat, eggs, chocolate, hot spices except for Cayenne pepper; Drink plenty of clean water and herbal teas.

 Any information or product suggested on this website is not intended to diagnose, treat, cure or prevent any medical condition.
 Never disregard medical advice or delay in seeking it because of something you have read on this website.
 Consult your primary healthcare physician before using any supplements or making any changes to your regime.